-Contact Time: 64 hours - Theory (4), Practical (4) periods per week Assessment: Course Mark Theory: 2 x 1.5-hour theory test (30% each): Practicals (40%) Examination I X 3 hour paper Final Mark 40% - Tests, assignments, practicals, projects etc. 60% - Exam.
-Syllabus: To give the student a basic knowledge and understanding of bacterial growth, physiology and control.
+Course Mark : Refer to the study guide.
+Examination: I X 3 hour paper physiology and control.

+Final Mark: 40% - Tests, assignments, practicals, projects etc

+Syllabus: To give the student a basic knowledge and understanding of bacterial growth, of living systems.
+Structure and function of important classes of biomolecules to the biotechnology and food technology niche areas are explored.